John Moody (journalist): Early life, education and career

 Moody was born in Pittsburgh, Pennsylvania.
 Moody is a 1975 graduate of Cornell University, where he worked for WVBR-FM.
 He then began working for United Press International, serving successively as the Moscow and Paris bureau chief.

 Afterwards, Moody went to work for Time, serving as the Vatican correspondent and bureau chiefs for Rome, Latin America and finally New York.
 As the N.Y. bureau chief, Moody was against the 1996 Time/Warner buyout of Turner Broadcasting.
 He instructed his staff "not to co-operate" with CNN, which he saw as a competitor to Time.

 In 1992, Moody received the Inter-American Press Association Bartholomew Mitre Award for his interview with Cali cartel kingpin Gilberto Rodriguez Orejuela.

 An anti-Fox News documentary, Outfoxed, accused Moody of circulating internal memos encouraging political bias in Fox's reporting.

-After three different Fox News shows in January 2007 repeated an Insight magazine story about Barack Obama attending a radical madrassa school as a child, Moody said Fox "commentators had erred by citing the Clinton-Obama report.
+After three different Fox News shows in January 2007 repeated an Insight on the News story about Barack Obama attending a radical madrassa school as a child, Moody said Fox "commentators had erred by citing the Clinton-Obama report.
 The hosts violated one of our general rules, which is know what you are talking about.
 They reported information from a publication whose accuracy we didn't know."

 On August 15, 2008, Moody wrote an editorial lambasting John Murtha for saying, "There is no question that western Pennsylvania is a racist area."
 As a native of west Pennsylvania, Moody said Murtha can "go to hell" and called him a "jagoff."